eordo/capstone-cheatsheets/README.md

 These are my cheatsheets for the capstone exams in the [MIT MicroMaster in Statistics and Data Science](https://micromasters.mit.edu/ds/).
 Feel free to use them for your own studies or as a template for your own cheatsheets.

-The compiled documents are in `pdf/` and named for their course topic:
+## Part 1: Probability and Statistics Theory

+This cheatsheet contains materials from the following courses:

   * 6.431: "Probability &ndash; The Science of Uncertainty and Data"
   * 18.6501: "Fundamentals of Statistics"
-* 6.86: "Machine Learning with Python: from Linear Models to Deep Learning"
-* 6.419: "Data Analysis: Statistical Modeling and Computation in Applications"

 ## Compilation